emqx/cloud-docs/en_US/README.md

 ### *Data Collection*

 EMQ X Cloud supports device data on the cloud.
-With the support of a massive Topic and rule engine, data collection, filtering, transformation, calculation, and persistence can be achieved with low code.
+With the support of massive topics and rule engine, data collection, filtering, transformation, calculation, and persistence can be achieved with low code.

 ![data collection](./_assets/data_collection.png)

 In this model, the MQTT service provided by EMQ X Cloud enables data collection, computation, and persistence.
 This model is suitable for IoT applications with data collection and persistence requirements, such as: in industrial scenarios, each IoT sensor collects real-time data to the edge gateway, uploads the data to the MQTT server through the edge gateway, and then the rule engine triggers data filtering, transformation, and simple calculation, and forwards the final result to other services or persists to the target database.
 EMQ X Cloud provides a variety of access solutions for different functionalities of the network, industrial, and edge devices, and supports more than 70 industrial protocols.

-### *Hybrid model*
+### *Hybrid Model*

 EMQ X Cloud provides MQTT services to support hybrid applications with two-way communication and data collection models.
 Through capabilities such as shared subscriptions and rule engines, data is persisted while flowing from object to object and from object to application.